Hometown: Grey County, ON

 What do you hope to be doing in ten years?

-In 10 years, I hope to have advanced my role as a leader in the community, a have created a youth mentor program that promotes goal setting and success planning for children 10 – 13.
-As well I want to have travelled to at least 15 different countries, and to have a beautiful home with a plentiful garden and continue to surround myself with the ones I love.
-I want to be able to look back at the last 10 years and have no regrets; knowing that I followed my goals and made a difference.
+In 10 years, I hope to have advanced my role as a leader in the community, successfully creating a youth mentor program that promotes goal setting and success planning for children 10 – 13.
+I want to continue to travel, ideally increasing my list to at least 15 different countries, have a handful of successful businesses under my belt, and to have a beautiful home with a plentiful garden.
+I want to continue to surround myself with the ones I love.
+I want to be able to look back at the last 10 years and have no regrets; knowing that I followed my goals to make a difference.

 Is there anything you would like to add that we haven’t asked?